 The Challenge: Finding Digital Gold in Cooking Content

-The CEO had given our team an ambitious but vague mandate: “explore the Peloton of cooking.”
-The stakes were clear—we had 18 months to prove digital monetization was viable, with quarterly reviews where we’d either secure continued investment or face budget cuts.
+The CEO gave our team an ambitious but vague mandate: “explore the Peloton of cooking.”
+The stakes were clear: within 12 months prove digital monetization was viable, with the primary goal of self-sufficient revenue, around $200k.

 Key Stakeholders